embenix/esp32c3_ble_canbus_v1/README.md

 # ESP32C3 CAN BLE V1
 ESP-IDF based project using ESP32C3 module.
-This project can be used as a startup template and build under ESP-IDF environment.
+This project can be used as a startup template for further development under the ESP-IDF environment.
 > Note: This is the work still in progress.
 However, the IO configuration, TWAI communication, Serial LED (WS2812C) and temperature sensor work just fine.

 ### To-Do: